Netanyahu in Washington: Combative talk, little substance – DW – 07/25/2024

 No serious plan for postwar Gaza

-But the MEI's Katulis said that, so far, Netanyahu does not have a day-after plan for Gaza that Arab states would be willing to support.
+But Katulis said that, so far, Netanyahu does not have a day-after plan for Gaza that Arab states would be willing to support.

 The fact that Israel's parliament, the Knesset, passed legislation last week calling the creation of a Palestinian state "an existential danger" by a wide majority means any such plan is even further away.

-As attention turns towards whether the meeting between Biden and Netanyahu would result in more material progress in terms of a cease-fire deal, Vice President Kamala Harris' presidential candidacy means her position towards Gaza is also coming into focus.
-She is set to meet Netanyahu separately after he meets Biden.
+As attention turns toward whether the meeting between Biden and Netanyahu would result in more material progress in terms of a cease-fire deal, Vice President Kamala Harris' presidential candidacy means her position toward Gaza is also coming into focus.
+She is set to meet Netanyahu separately after he meets with Biden.

-While Harris follows the Biden administration's policy on Israel's right to defend itself, she was also the first senior administration official to call for an immediate cease-fire.
+While Harris has followed the Biden administration policy on Israel's right to defend itself, she was also the first senior administration official to call for an immediate cease-fire.
 Along with dozens of Democratic lawmakers — about half of the Democrats in Congress and the Senate boycotted the event — she was not present at Netanyahu's speech to Congress.
-Her office cited a campaign scheduling conflict as opposed to a boycott.
+Her office cited a campaign scheduling conflict.

-"By inviting Netanyahu, Speaker [Mike] Johnson [of the Republican party] hoped to create a media spectacle that would tie the Democrats, including Kamala Harris, to the protesters outside the Capitol," Trevisan suggested.
+"By inviting Netanyahu, Speaker Johnson hoped to create a media spectacle that would tie the Democrats, including Kamala Harris, to the protesters outside the Capitol," said Trevisan.

 That might have worked for the loyal Republican base but in the end, it also created an opportunity for Harris, he continued.